-The Benalla Costume and Kelly Museum is an accredited museum, specialising in Costume, the Ned Kelly story and the establishment of Benalla.
+The Benalla Costume and Kelly Museum is an accredited museum, specialising in Costumes from the 1750’s, the Ned Kelly story and the establishment of Benalla.

 The Museum is centrally located on the bank of Lake Benalla (part of the Broken River) adjacent to the unique Ceramic Mural and across the lake from the Botanical Gardens and the outstanding Regional Art Gallery.